Back to Blog

 David Kohn, Customer and E-commerce Director, Heal’s

-• Zoom in - The beauty lies in the details.
-According to research from Blueport, retailers perceive the zoom function as one of the ten most valued features for providing augmented and consistent information across channels.
-With 75.9 points, zoom was voted the number one feature for rich furniture merchandising.
-For a better understanding of this topic read our blog post about product zoom.
+• The Power of Zoom: Retailers perceive the zoom function as one of the ten most valued features.
+With 75.9 points, zoom was voted the #1 feature for rich furniture merchandising.

-• Context matters - In-context images empower businesses to trigger emotions by telling stories.
-And this is not just a theory.
-According to BigCommerce, 78% of online shoppers want products to be brought to life with images.
+• Context Matters: 78% of online shoppers want products brought to life with images.

 Simple Checkout Experience

-Long and complicated checkout processes are reason no.3 for cart abandonment (28%).
-If we add the percentage of users that drop out because they don’t want to create an account (37%), we can see that the checkout experience is one of the crucial points of the customer journey.
+Long and complicated checkout processes are the #3 reason for cart abandonment (28%).
+When you add the users who drop out because they don’t want to create an account (37%), the checkout becomes the most critical point of the journey.

-When asked what features are most important for increased conversion, more than 48% of the respondents answered that guest checkout positively influences their buying decision.
+• Enable Guest Checkout: More than 48% of respondents answered that guest checkout positively influences their buying decision.

 What does the Future Hold?

-The introduction of conversational UX, voice search and barcodes will move the needle and change the customer journey forever.
-Are you ready for this shift?
+Product page UX is evolving.
+The introduction of conversational UX, voice search, and barcodes will change the customer journey forever.

 Biljana Vidojevic